Years ago, I worked as a salesman for my small pool company I ran with a few friends. Back then, we always loved doing a job in a subdivision.

 If you can write an article that ranks high on its own, you’ll drive tremendous traffic to your site.
 That’s more and more eyeballs on your homepage, on your offerings, on your thought leadership.

-Remember, those articles I wrote back in 2008 are still at the top of Google (albeit, with updates along the way) because they’ve been helpful to what is now millions of people — some of whom have become customers and many of whom have not.
+Remember, those articles I wrote back in 2008 are still at the top of Google (granted, with updates along the way) because they’ve been helpful to what is now millions of people — some of whom have become customers and many of whom have not.

-Just like word-of-mouth, these pieces of content build trust and get people coming to my business to ask about our services.
+Just like word-of-mouth, these pieces of content build trust and keep people coming to my business to ask about our services.
 They cost me nothing, and have delivered millions of dollars in revenue, year after year, during good times and during recessions.